niklasf/python-chess/README.rst

 Thanks to the developers of http://chessx.sourceforge.net/.
 Some of the core bitboard move generation parts are ported from there.

-Thanks to Ronald de Man for his
+Thanks to Ronald de Man for his Syzygy endgame tablebases (https://github.com/syzygy1/tb).
-[Syzygy endgame tablebases](https://github.com/syzygy1/tb).
 The probing code in python-chess is very directly ported from his C probing code.